osnatairy/Active-Probabilistic-Databases-SIGMOD-2023/README.md

 ## Results
 The experiments results are held on a file with the name of "\Results_NELL_experiment_initials_{}_file.csv" under NELL folder and a path based on the parameter you choose, for example: NELL/Q1_Result/80_initials
+That file contains the running results which are the number of probes it took to evaluate the chosen query.

 ## Additional Info.
 File:
-On the root path of the project, there is a file name: ‘NELL Queries.pdf’, which explains the queries we used from the dataset.
+On the project's root path, there is a file name: ‘NELL Queries.pdf’, which explains the queries we used from the dataset.